dragonfly-science/dragonfly-website/content/work/2014-10-01-warp-strike.md

 representatives from the Ministry of Fisheries, the Department of Conservation, WWF-New Zealand, the fishing industry and research organisations working collaboratively.
-Edward Abraham from Dragonfly Science explains, “We had a simple question that needed to be answered—which device worked the best?
+Edward Abraham from Dragonfly Science explains, “We had a simple question that needed to be answered — which device worked the best?

 “There was plenty of hearsay about how effective each mitigation device was, but it wasn't clear where the truth lay.
 Dragonfly, working together with other